George000112/LOCM_Agent/ReadMe.md

 | BeamSearchAgent| Silver  122/384 | 58% |18.42|
 <!-- |    | Silver   | 65%  | -->

-## TimeLine
+## TimeLine/MileStones

-- [x] Finish An Agent Based on Human Experiences of Playing HeartStone.
+- [x] 2024-06-07: Finish An Agent Based on Human Experiences of Playing HeartStone.
-- [ ] Implement Some Baseline From CCG 2020/2021 and Modified to adapt rules for now.
+- [x] 2024-07-05: Implement Some Baseline From CCG 2020/2021 and Modified to Adapt Rules for Now.
+- [x] 2024-07-21: MinMax agent is finished, use this agent we achieve silver first time.
+- [x] 2024-07-25: BeamSearch Agent is finished, provides a wider range of search strategies